 The news media provides us with information about what’s going on in the world.
 The news is also subject to several characteristic distortions.
 Only sufficiently unusual or extreme events tend to be reported.
 Events which are reported tend to be exaggerated in intensity.
 Norms of ‘fair-and-balanced’ reporting can give equal weight to positions with asymmetric evidential support.
 These distortions interact with the individual tendency to differentially accept news congenial to prior beliefs and reject news uncongenial to prior beliefs.

 This model explores how individual confirmation bias in tandem with selective or distorted representations of events by the news media can lead to individual belief polarization.

 EM Algorithm for Gaussian Mixtures

-A fundamental problem in inductive inference is how to learn the structure of unabeled data.
-This is known as unsupervised learning in machine learning, and clustering in statistics.
+A fundamental problem in inductive inference is how to learn the structure of unlabeled data.
+This is known as unsupervised learning in machine learning and clustering in statistics.

 This model demonstrates an important technique for dealing which such problems: the estimation-maximization (EM) algorithm.
 When data is missing, or analytic solutions are not available, the EM algorithm can provide an iterative approach to a maximum likelihood solution.